Money

 30%

-Fees — Total annual cost including fund expense ratios.
+Fees — Total annual cost including fund expense ratios (the annual % fee charged by the fund).
 Every 0.1% matters over 18 years.

 20%